 - Do not blow or sweep soil and materials into the storm drain.

 Have a lawn or garden question?
-Contact the master gardeners at your local Cooperative Extension center.
+Contact the Master GardenerSM volunteers at your local N.C Cooperative Extension center.

 Adapted from Help the Chesapeake Bay by P. Riucciuti and L.L.
 May, University of Maryland at College Park, Cooperative Extension Service, Home and Garden Information Center.